Mewankyrshan/contactManagerBackend/README.md

     npm install

 3. Set up environment variables
-    Create a .env file based on .env.example and provide values for MongoDB connection and JWT secret.
+    Create a .env file based on .env.example and provide values for MongoDB connection and JWT secret string.

 4. Start the server
     ```bash